Is Biltmore Estate Haunted?

 Although long since emptied of water, visitors report sounds of splashing in the pool.
 If that weren’t enough, ghostly laughter has been heard, seemingly from the pool’s drain.
 Though details on this claim are extremely sparse, a spectral lady in black has been seen in the area as well.

 Along with paranormal activity, the Biltmore’s basement pool seems to attract dubious rumors.
 So what happened in the Biltmore Mansion’s pool?
-Unverified claims say the cause of the hauntings in the pool area are due to child who drown there.
+Unverified claims say the hauntings in the pool area are due to a child who drowned there.
 However, no documented proof exists of such an incident occurring on the property.
 Regardless, eerie feelings of nausea and nervousness are still commonly reported by visitors.

 Unexplained Cold Spots & Garden Ghosts